Our Founder

 Q. Now that you have two houses running, is it easier or harder overall?
 Do you have plans on opening a 3rd?

 A. It’s much harder with 2 houses.
 You have double the amount of beds to fill and women to keep track of.
 Plus, there are 2 houses with things that can break.
-I’m always calling a handyman, there’s always something breaking.
+I’m always calling a handyman, there is always something breaking.
 Absolutely not opening a third house.
 I want to be able to have a relationship with each woman in each of my houses.
 I feel that if I had a third house, I would be stretched too thin and wouldn’t be able to do what I do.
 I feel like my one-on-ones keep me connected.

 Q. Can you explain what a one-on-one is?

-A. The house manager and I meet with each of the residents by-weekly and check their meeting sheet (if they are in their first ninety days).
-I make sure they are getting along in the house, how they are doing with their chores, do they have a sponsor, a job, are they current on rent, and do they have a plan for their future goals.
+A. The house manager and I meet with each of the residents bi-weekly and check their meeting sheet (if they are in their first ninety days).
+I make sure they are getting along in the house, how they are doing with their chores, do they have a sponsor, a job, are current on rent, and do they have a plan for their future goals.
 We try to guide them in the right direction.

 Q. Since you have a little time under your belt, have you developed any “Davis House Traditions”? (bowling, camping, holiday parties, etc.)